Skip to Main Content

 Understanding Pricing for Film Fixer Services in Malta

-• Full-service fees generally represent a percentage of total local production spend
+• Full-service fees mostly represent a percentage of total local production spend

 Day Rate vs Project Fee